LAURA BROWNING

 About Laura Browning

-Browning received her Bachelor of Fine Arts in Drawing & Painting from California State University, Long Beach (2000), grounding her practice in both technical discipline and conceptual inquiry.
-Early in her career she deepened her engagement with art history and museum culture as an intern at the Peggy Guggenheim Collection in Venice, Italy, and as a museum educator at the Los Angeles County Museum of Art.
-These formative experiences nurtured her dual interests in artistic expression and audience connection.
+Formative experiences early in Browning's career nurtured her dual interests in artistic expression and audience engagement.
+She received her Bachelor of Fine Arts in Drawing & Painting from California State University, Long Beach, grounding her practice in both technical discipline and conceptual inquiry.
+As an intern at the Peggy Guggenheim Collection in Venice, Italy, and as a museum educator at the Los Angeles County Museum of Art, Browning deepened her engagement with art history, and museum culture.

-Browning’s exhibition record is international in scope, with solo presentations such as Refraction at Illumine Gallery in Palm Springs (2025) and Laura Browning’s World at Ocean Day Gallery in Tokyo (2024), and group shows spanning the U.S. and Asia.
-Her work is represented by galleries including Stephanie Breitbard Fine Arts (San Francisco), KW Contemporary (Kennebunk, Maine), and E Gallery (Shanghai), and is collected by major institutions such as Apollo Global Management and the Mayo Clinic, where commissioned works form part of permanent collections.
-In addition to gallery representation, Browning’s paintings have been featured in publications such as Modern Luxury Interiors (2025) and included in curated design contexts by West Elm and Williams Sonoma Home.
+Browning’s exhibition record is international in scope, with solo presentations and group shows in the U.S. where she is represented by galleries in Palm Springs and San Francisco, California, and Kennebunkport Maine, as well as Shanghai, China, and Tokyo, Japan.
+Her work is included in major institutions such as Apollo Global Management and the permanent collection of the Mayo Clinic, as well as private residences from San Diego to Lake Tahoe.
+In addition, Browning’s paintings have been featured in publications such as Modern Luxury Interiors, and included in curated design contexts by West Elm and Williams Sonoma Home.